ricolaws/code-review-1/readme.md

 * Clone the repository
 * Copy the URL for the clone
 * Open Terminal
-* Change the working directory to the cloned directory to be made
+* Change the working directory to the location where you want the clone to be made
 * Type "git clone" then paste in the URL for the clone and press enter
 * Open the index.html file in your browser